lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 typically be used when an RA is involved and doing POP verification.
 Thus, the EE should be able to make an intelligent decision regarding which of these POP methods to choose in the request message.

-\< ToDo: Possibly add a paragraph describing a POP mechanism for KEM keys. >

 ### GeneralizedTime